Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 Water binding: CMC absorbs and retains water within its polymer chains, preventing moisture migration and controlling texture throughout product shelf life.
 This mechanism is what prevents ice cream from becoming icy, stops sauces from separating, and keeps pharmaceutical tablets from crumbling.

-Viscosity control: When dissolved in water, CMC chains entangle and resist flow, increasing the viscosity of aqueous systems in a predictable, concentration-dependent manner.
+Viscosity control: When CMC dissolves in water, its polymer chains entangle and resist flow, thereby increasing the viscosity of aqueous systems in a predictable and concentration-dependent manner.
 Formulators use this property to achieve specific texture targets in everything from salad dressing to industrial drilling mud.

 Stabilization: CMC’s anionic charge creates electrostatic repulsion between dispersed particles or droplets, reducing the tendency for aggregation, flocculation, and sedimentation.
 This is what keeps cocoa evenly distributed in chocolate milk and prevents active pharmaceutical ingredients from settling in oral suspension bottles.